chazeon/notes/docs/notes/software/pandoc/index.md

 ## Challenges and solutions

+### Format

+Prepare a [reference `.docx` file](https://pandoc.org/MANUAL.html#option--reference-doc) and apply the format using the `--reference-doc` command.
+This can be done by creating a without reference first; tuning the format; then reproducing the `.docx` file.

 ### Citation references

 See relevant sections in [Pandoc User’s Guide](https://pandoc.org/MANUAL.html#citation-rendering).
 Reference styles are available to download from [Zotero Style Repository](https://www.zotero.org/styles).